Vincenzo Lancia

-Lancia, however, was now chief inspector at Fiat, and was also a test driver, although only 19.
+By 1900, however, Lancia was chief inspector at Fiat, and also a test driver, although only 19.
 His driving impressed the Fiat bosses, and he was invited to drive their cars in races.
 His first success was in 1900, in Fiat's second race.
 Lancia led the first lap of first French Grand Prix at Le Mans with a time of 53 minutes 42 seconds.
 He was an exceptionally fast driver, often the fastest of all, but often suffered a mechanical failure.
 In 1906, Vincenzo Lancia won the Gold Cup in Milan driving the Fiat 28-40 HP.

 His first car was built in 1907 - the 12 hp Alfa, which included much of the technology now taken for granted, and he produced groundbreaking models such as the Lambda and the Aprilia.
-In 1930 with Battista Farina called Pinin, he co-funded the newly established Carrozzeria Pinin Farina a car design firm and coachbuilder, with headquarters in Cambiano, Turin, Italy.
-He died from a heart attack on 15 February 1937 just before the Aprilia was put into full production.
-He was 55 years old, and he lies buried at Fobello.
-His wife Adele Miglietti and their son Gianni Lancia continued the management of the car manufacturer (1937–1955).
+In 1930 with Giovanni "Pinin" Battista Farina he co-funded the newly established Carrozzeria Pinin Farina the car design firm and coachbuilder, with headquarters in Cambiano, Turin, Italy.

+He died from a heart attack on 15 February 1937, just before the Aprilia was put into full production.
+He was 55 years old.
+He lies buried at Fobello.

+His wife Adele Miglietti and their son Gianni Lancia continued with the management of the car manufacturer until its sale to Carlo Pesenti of Italcementi in 1955.